 Nicole Brener

-Hearing changes are a normal part of aging, but the average hearing loss by age varies widely across the lifespan.
+Hearing changes are a normal part of aging, but the average hearing loss by age varies widely, as does the average age for hearing loss to become noticeable.
 From infants born with detectable hearing problems to adults in their 40s noticing early high-frequency decline, each stage of life carries different risks and patterns.

-By the time people reach their 60s and 70s, hearing loss becomes far more common, and by age 75, about half of American adults experience hearing thresholds that can significantly affect communication and quality of life, particularly among those who grew up hearing and lose hearing later in life.
+By the time people reach their 60s and 70s, hearing loss becomes far more common.
+By age 75, about half of American adults experience hearing thresholds that can significantly affect communication and quality of life, particularly among those who grew up hearing and later experience hearing changes.

 Age Range Average Hearing Threshold (dB HL) Notes